Disclaimer

 All articles and images, unless otherwise attributed or part of a product promotion, are copyright of www.BeCleverWithYourCash.com and cannot be reused.

-Adverts are generated via Mediavine based on your browser history.
-I don’t have any say in what adverts appear, though I have tried to block as many I deem unsuitable as is possible.
+Adverts are generated via Mediavine based on your browser history. we don’t have any say in what adverts appear, though we have tried to block as many I deem unsuitable as is possible.

-The blog’s independence is really important to me so I only include the best offers and deals, whether there is an affiliate link available or not.
-I also refuse all sponsored posts.
-Everything I write is because I believe it’s something you should know about, not because I’ve been paid to write it.
+The website’s independence is really important to us so we only include the best offers and deals, whether there is an affiliate link available or not. we also refuse all sponsored posts.
+Everything we write is because we believe it’s something you should know about, not because we’ve been paid to write it.

 Privacy and your data